mauriciovigolo/keycloak-angular/README.md

 >
 > 1. You do not need to call `provideAppInitializer` if `initOptions` is provided.
 The library handles this automatically.
 > 2. If you need to control when `keycloak.init` is called, do not pass the `initOptions` to the `provideKeycloak` function.
 In this case, you are responsible for calling `keycloak.init` manually.
-> 3. For reference, Angular `APP_INITIALIZER` is deprecated.
+> 3. For reference, Angular's `APP_INITIALIZER` is deprecated.
 The recommended approach is to use `provideAppInitializer`.

 In the example, Keycloak is configured to use a silent `check-sso`.
 With this feature enabled, your browser avoids a full redirect to the Keycloak server and back to your application.
 Instead, this action is performed in a hidden iframe, allowing your application resources to be loaded and parsed only once during initialization, rather than reloading after a redirect.